Equilibria in Network Constrained Markets with System Operator: Introduction

 \subsection{Structure of the paper and notation}

 The rest of the paper is organized as follows.
-The remainder of this section is devoted to the introduction of some notational conventions used throughout the paper. {In Section \ref{sec2}, we present the model of networked Cournot competition with market maker that is the object of our study.
+The remainder of this section is devoted to the introduction of some notational conventions used throughout the paper. {In Section \ref{sec2}, we present the model of networked Cournot competition with \tcb{system operator} that is the object of our study.
 In Section \ref{sec3}, we prove existence of Nash equilibria under standard concave hypotheses (see Assumption \ref{assumption:cost+price+welfare}).
 We further prove that the game with affine demand and Walrasian welfare is potential with a unique equilibrium.
-In Section \ref{sec4}, we establish, under very mild assumptions on the market maker's utility function, a key connection between optimal actions of the market maker and saturated cuts in the distribution network.
-Moreover, for the Walrasian welfare, we prove that the emergence of price differences is linked with capacity bottlenecks and critical edges in the distribution network.
-In Section \ref{sec5}, we present a case study featuring the Italian day-ahead market.
+In Section \ref{sec4}, \tcb{we prove for the Walrasian welfare} that the emergence of price differences is linked with capacity bottlenecks and critical edges in the distribution network. \tcb{We also derive sufficient conditions for net consumptions to be positive at Nash equilibrium and compare our model with the sequential Stackelberg–Cournot framework considered in \cite{borenstein1997competitive, downward2010cournot}. } In Section \ref{sec5}, we present a case study featuring the Italian day-ahead market.
 Finally, in Section \ref{sec6} we draw some conclusions and discuss current and future research. }